conversation timelines - Data x experience lab (ilab)

 Have you ever caught yourself asking “what were we talking about” when in a conversation?

 Our initial explorations were born from this everyday problem.
-Coupled with creative technology, we wanted to see what we could create.
+Coupled with creative technology, we wanted to see what we could create, especially because related work on this topic revolved solely around professional contexts.

 Have you ever caught yourself asking “what were we talking about” when in a conversation?

 Our initial explorations were born from this everyday problem.
-Coupled with creative technology, we wanted to see what we could create.
+Coupled with creative technology, we wanted to see what we could create, especially because related work on this topic revolved solely around professional contexts.

 Have you ever caught yourself asking “what were we talking about” when in a conversation?